iotempire/iotempower/doc/first-node.rst

 (the onboard light) to indicate the different configuration states.
 (If you are using the Wemos D1 Mini and have a respective display shield, you can plug it in and see some messages during the configuration process.)
-Pay attention to LED during the whole process, whether it is on or off and how it is blinking because this will indicate if the steps are successfully working or not.
+Pay attention to the LED during the whole process, whether it is on or off and how it is blinking because this will indicate if the steps are successfully working or not.